OWASP/www-chapter-national-institute-of-engineering-mysuru/tab_meetups.md

 ## Past Meetups

 **Chapter Meetup**\
+**Date & Time:** 1st October 2025, 9:00am IST\
+**Venue:** NIE North Auditorium, Mysuru\
+OWASP NIE Student Chapter successfully conducted its chapter meetup to assess mid-semester project progress and plan activities for the remaining semester.
+The session featured presentations from mobile security testing and web vulnerability assessment project teams showcasing their current work and findings.
+Members discussed preparations for upcoming hackathons, finalized the schedule for remaining workshops, and explored opportunities for inter-chapter collaboration.
+This meetup maintained project momentum while ensuring alignment with semester goals and addressing any technical challenges faced by teams.

+**Chapter Meetup**\
 **Date & Time:** 3rd September 2025, 10:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
 OWASP NIE Student Chapter successfully conducted its chapter meetup to review new semester projects and discuss upcoming events.
 The session featured project team formations for mobile security testing and web vulnerability assessment initiatives.
 Members finalized preparations for the upcoming industry expert session and planned for the mid-semester workshop series.
 This meetup kicked off project activities while organizing upcoming events and maintaining active engagement within the chapter community.